SonyCSLParis/pesto/README.md

 Note that the *y*-axis is in log-scale: with a step size of 10ms (the default), PESTO would perform pitch estimation of the file in 13 seconds (~12 times faster than real-time) while CREPE would take 12 minutes!
 It is therefore more suited to applications that need very fast pitch estimation without relying on GPU resources.

+## Contributing

+- Currently, only a single model trained on [MIR-1K](https://zenodo.org/record/3532216#.ZG0kWhlBxhE) is provided.
+Feel free to play with the architecture, training data or hyperparameters and to submit your checkpoints as PRs if you get better performances than the provided pretrained model.
+- Despite PESTO being significantly faster than real-time, it is currently implemented as standard PyTorch and may be further accelerated.
+Any suggestions for improving speed are more than welcome!

+More generally, do not hesitate to contact me if you have ideas to improve PESTO's recipe.

 ## Cite